 #8 – Something That Feels Cozy

-Like I said before, I am highly sensitive and am very peculiar about how clothing, furniture, and blankets feel.
+Like I said before, I am highly sensitive and am very peculiar about how clothing, furniture, and blankets feel (I love this kind!).
 You don’t want to be feeling itchy or cold when you are doing your shadow work.

 So, bring in things that feel good to your skin, are comfortable, and make you feel cozy.
 This will go a long way in supporting you.